Abdón Cifuentes

-Abdón Cifuentes Espinoza, GCSG (16 May 1835 - 14 April 1928) was one of Chile's most significant Catholic politicians in the nineteenth century.
+Abdón Cifuentes Espinoza, GCSG (16 May 1835 – 14 April 1928) was a Chilean politician, lawyer, teacher, and writer.
+He one of Chile's most significant Catholic politicians of the conservative party in the nineteenth century.
+He was the first political leader in the nation who supported granting the women's right to vote in a speech on August 16, 1865.

+Biography

-He was the son of José Maria Cifuentes Olivares and Paula Espinoza Pinto born in San Felipe, Chile.
+Cifuentes was born in San Felipe, Chile, the son of José Maria Cifuentes Olivares and Paula Espinoza Pinto.
 He married Luz Gómez, with whom he fathered 13 children.
-Cifuentes attended the Instituto Nacional (National Institute) and then studied law at the Universidad de Chile (University of Chile), receiving his law degree in 1861.
-Cifuentes went on to become a professor at the Colegio San Luis and then the Instituto Nacional.
-In 1882, he was named a member of the Faculty of Philosophy & Humanities of the Universidad de Chile, and in 1889 he became professor of constitutional rights at the Pontifical Catholic University of Chile.
+Cifuentes attended the Instituto Nacional (National Institute, now Instituto Nacional General José Miguel Carrera); and then studied law at the Universidad de Chile (University of Chile), receiving his law degree in 1861.

+Cifuentes became a professor at the Colegio San Luis and then the Instituto Nacional.
+In 1882, he was named a member of the Faculty of Philosophy & Humanities of the Universidad de Chile, and in 1889 he became a professor of constitutional rights at the Pontifical Catholic University of Chile.
-Because of the perceived need for Catholic elements to combat liberals in the press, Cifuentes made contributions to various Chilean periodicals.
-Together with his former student and fellow Catholic intellectual Zorobabel Rodríguez, Cifuentes founded the daily newspaper El Independiente (The Independent) in 1864.
-In 1867, Cifuentes helped form the Sociedad de Amigos del País (Society of Friends of the Country) and in 1883 he was one of the founders of the Unión Católica de Chile (Catholic Union of Chile).

 Cifuentes was elected to Parliament as a representative of Rancagua in 1867 and was reelected five times.
 In 1892, he was elected Senator of Llanquihue in 1892, Aconcagua in 1894, and then Santiago in 1904.
 In 1871, Abdón Cifuentes was appointed Minister of Public Instruction by President Federico Errázuriz Zañartu, in which role Cifuentes proposed that state schools refrain from holding exams from private schools (mostly Catholic) and that such tests be carried out in the colleges themselves.
 It was signed into law January 15, 1872, and caused a strong reaction from lay professors.